MKS Inc.

 • The wts command-line utility is similar to the at utility, but allows you to schedule a task to run on a remote machine and to remove or edit an existing task.

-The MKS Toolkit Scheduler graphical utility (tksched) allows you to schedule tasks using a graphical interface that features greater scheduling feedback and flexibility than the Windows Task Scheduler.
+The PTC MKS Toolkit Scheduler graphical utility (tksched) allows you to schedule tasks using a graphical interface that features greater scheduling feedback and flexibility than the Windows Task Scheduler.

 mksrv